Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 13: Automation Testing on an environment.
-Handling Login Details with ENV variables Chapter 109.
-Preparing our automation suite to run on production (Stabilization) - part 5
+Handling Login Details with ENV variables Chapter 110.
+Storing login details in our Environment Specific ENV files - part 1

+        You don't want to see your secrets in your commits

     &nbsp;
-    Time:
+    Time:  0:02
 &nbsp;